Bushranger's Ransom, or A Ride for Life: Original play

 The Bohemian Dramatic Company produced a play based on the Keightley raid called Ransom in May 1907.
 It was revived in January 1908 as A Bushranger's Ransom.

 The play had been performed throughout Australia by Cole's Bohemian Dramatic Company.

+The play appeared to have a slightly different plot to the film.

 Production

 According to contemporary advertisements, "all the pictures were taken on the spot, and are an exact representation of the actual occurrences."

 'Mulga' Fred Wilson, who appeared in the film, was an aboriginal buckjumper of the time who frequently appeared in touring shows.
 The movie also starred William Keightley, son of the real life Keightley.

 A contemporary newspaper report said the film was "arranged by Mrs E. I. Cole" implying that it was E. I. Cole's wife who directed it.

 Reception

 The Advertiser called the film "a .capital representation of the play, which portrays a striking and thrilling episode in the career of Ben Hall."